valentin2105/Kubernetes-Saltstack/README.md

 ## III - Good to know

 - Kubernetes-master H/A will be available soon (need some tests).
-- You can easily upgrade your cluster by changing values in `pillar/cluster_config.sls` and apply a `salt '*' state.highstate`.
+- You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `salt '*' state.highstate`.